zmanian/gaia/spec.md

 ### Unbonding

-Delegator unbonding is defined by the following trasaction type:
+Delegator unbonding is defined by the following transaction type:

 ``` golang
 type TxUnbond struct {